 Gallstones are stones, usually made of cholesterol and calcium that form in the gallbladder.
 They vary in size and can be large or small.
 In some cases they do not cause any symptoms and do not need to be treated.
 Gallstones can cause a variety of symptoms depending on the patient.
 Gallstones are more common in women due to oestrogen production, especially in women who have had multiple pregnancies.
 They are more common with age, but can occur in young patients too.
 A western diet of high saturated fats is also a risk factor for gallstones forming.

-POTENTIAL GALLBLADDER PROBLEMS
+WHAT ARE THE POTENTIAL GALLBLADDER PROBLEMS

 Biliary colic is a sharp, severe pain in the right upper part of the abdomen, and may radiate to the back or shoulder.
 The pain typically lasts for several minutes or hours and then subsides.
 It is caused by stones blocking the gallbladder as it contracts.
 It may occur at any time, although is common after eating a fatty meal which stimulates the gallbladder, and occasionally in the early hours of the morning.